“If there’s any kind of magic in this world it must be in the attempt of understanding someone.”

 • Living with chronic illness profoundly impacts every aspect of your life, including employment, social life, relationships, parenting, and so much more.
 It affects your sense of self-worth and identity as you adjust to having limited capabilities in an ableist world where productivity is considered paramount.
 Many chronic illnesses and disabilities are invisible to the outside world, which often means that they are misunderstood or not believed - sometimes even by the people you are closest to or the doctors you turn to for treatment.
 Here your challenges will be heard, validated, and seen by someone who understands.

-• If you're feeling blah, losing appetite, not sleeping well, or feeling down, sad, and worthless, chances are you're experiencing depression.
+• If you're feeling flat, losing appetite, not sleeping well, or carrying a sense of sadness or worthlessness, you may be experiencing depression.
 One of the main symptoms is anhedonia - when you no longer enjoy things, even activities you used to love.
-Depression robs you of your joy, leaving life in black and white.
-We'll explore the depths and find ways to bring color back into your life.
+Depression often develops from experiences that have weighed on you over time, quietly stealing your energy and joy.
+Together we’ll look at these feelings and what has shaped them, and work toward bringing color and meaning back into your world.

-In our work together, grief and trauma aren’t rushed or minimized.
-We move through them gently, at your pace.
+In our work together, grief isn’t rushed or minimized.
+We move through it gently, at your pace.
 This is a space where your feelings won’t be “too much,” your process won’t be judged, and the complexity of your experience will be honored.
-We’ll explore what your loss has meant to you, how it’s shaped your world, and how you can begin to soften into healing — without pressure, and without the expectation to “be okay” before you’re ready.
+We’ll explore what your loss has meant to you, how it’s shaped your world, and how you can begin to soften into healing, without pressure or the expectation to “be okay” before you’re ready.

 • Deconstructing religious beliefs and examining trauma stemming from religious practice can feel like your entire world is being pulled out from under you.
 This is a very personal, very complex process that brings up intense feelings of guilt, shame, fear, confusion, and isolation.
 Additionally, attempting to balance your needs and wants with those of your family and community of origin is no easy feat.
 Finding your footing and sense of belonging in your new world is often a long and challenging road.
-Our therapy provides a supportive environment in which we can unpack your past experiences and explore a life that aligns with your beliefs and values.
+Here you will find a supportive environment in which we can unpack your past experiences and explore a life that aligns with your beliefs and values.

 • Burnout isn’t a sign of weakness: it’s a sign that you’ve been carrying too much for too long.
 The exhaustion, irritability, numbness, and sense of drowning in responsibilities can make even the simplest tasks feel impossible.
 You may find yourself longing for rest but unable to access it.